wtf911/asterisk/README.md

 # Work-In-Progress GVSIP changes to Asterisk

 Currently not working.
 REGISTER succeeds, but
-- incoming calls don't work due to media problems?
+- incoming calls: WORKING
-- outgoing calls don't receive a response to the INVITE request
+- outgoing calls: NOT working (don't receive a response to the INVITE request)

 ##Config example
 ```
-[transport-tls]
+[gvsip]
 type=transport
 protocol=tls
 bind=0.0.0.0:5061